Vacations for Seniors with Limited Mobility

+We start with the fun to be had near Lakeview Terrace in Boulder City.
 The first thing that most people think of when they consider Las Vegas, is the resorts.
 Most resorts have a senior discount (often substantial), along with the buffets and activities.
 Getting around Las Vegas is senior-friendly, too.
 You can also take advantage of the Las Vegas Monorail or one of the several trams connecting multiple casinos.
 These additional options are both affordable and can get you to most of the major resorts on the Las Vegas Strip.
 Many of the hotels on the world famous Las Vegas Strip have shows, many of which have senior specific seating!
 Depending on the resort you might be staying at, you may not even need to leave the building, since most of the larger resorts will have multiple restaurants, shows, pools, and activities to keep you busy and entertained.

 Other than spectacular views of the Pacific Ocean, San Diego is known most for it’s year-round amazing climate.
 Rarely too hot, and never too cold, this oceanside city is perfect for seniors that might be looking for an active vacation, or lazy days to relax.
 Balboa Park is one of America’s most incredible city parks.
 Created in 1916 for the Panama-California Expedition, the 1,200-acre park, with its Spanish Colonial Revival-style buildings, is home to numerous art galleries and museums, including the Natural History Museum, the Reuben H. Fleet Science Center, the San Diego Model Railroad Museum, the Timken Museum of Art, the Veterans Museum and the Japanese Friendship Garden, and several more.
 Getting around the city is easy, the public transportation system clear-cut and easy to use.
 Seniors will enjoy discounts not only on transportation (including the famous trolleys!) but at nearly every major attraction in the city.
 You should also consider visiting Old Tow, the Gaslamp district, and three of the most incredible beaches in the United States: Mission Beach, Ocean Beach, and Pacific Beach.